Welcome to week two of grounding techniques. This week, I am covering the ground technique, “Categories.”

 What is Grounding?

+Grounding is the act of bringing the mind back to the present by distracting it from unwanted activities.
+The activities take the form of ruminating thoughts, painful memories, or persistent worrying.
 Grounding techniques are the mode in which grounding can be achieved.
 They can be used to help with symptoms of PTSD (Post-Traumatic Stress Disorder), anxiety, disassociation, or self-harm urges.
-The techniques use physical, mental, and soothing methods to navigate to a calmer state.
+The techniques use physical, mental, and soothing methods to navigate a calmer state.

 If you find this exercise is not sufficient in distracting your mind, try listing the items in alphabetical order.